- Who is a Mutual Fund Distributor?

 Upon passing the NISM Series V-A: Mutual Fund Distributors Certification Examination’, (National Institute of Securities Markets) NISM will issue an ARN number which will make the individual eligible to sell mutual fund products.
 Along with this, they also receive an Employee Unique Identification Number (EUIN) registration number.
 The NISM certification is valid for three years from the date of examination.

-After ARN is received from AMFI, the distributor needs to empanel themselves with Asset Management Companies (AMC’s), whose products they would like to sell.
+After ARN is received from AMFI, the distributor needs to empanel themselves with Asset Management Companies (AMC’s), whose products they want to sell.
 To know about the empanelment process, including documentation, the distributors can visit the AMC websites.
 Also, the AMC will provide necessary training material, marketing material and guide the distributors for sales.
 Finally, they also pass on the commission for sales to the distributors.

 In case the mutual fund distributor is a non-individual, then every sales staff member of the company shall be ARN holders.
 Basically, the persons advising investors for mutual funds investment shall have EUIN.